core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       - 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.
 This is the second element of the CBOR array Counter Signature Parameters from the Common Context.

-   - 'par_countersign_key', which specifies the parameters associated to the keys used with the digital signature algorithm indicated in 'alg_countersign'.
+   - 'par_countersign_key', which specifies the parameters associated to the keys used with the countersignature algorithm indicated in 'alg_countersign'.
 These parameters are encoded as a CBOR array 'countersign_key_type_capab', whose exact structure and value depend on the value of 'alg_countersign'.

       In particular, 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type of the keys used with the countersignature algorithm.
 This is the second element of the CBOR array Counter Signature Parameters from the Common Context.<!--These are as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).-->